 Here is why your marketing needs to be customer-centric:

 - It's your opportunity to start develop a connection with your prospects.

-- If you're talking to them like a business and not like a person then you're missing the mark.
+- If you're talking to them like a business and not like a person, you're missing the mark.

 - Prospects don't want to read about you.
 They want to make a connection to themselves and their situation.

-Modern marketing has to be built with this in mind: people don't want to be sold to.
-Your need to make sure your marketing content speaks to the concerns and needs of the individual.
+Modern marketing has to be built with the following in mind: People don't want to be sold to.
+You need to make sure your marketing content speaks to the concerns and needs of the individual.

 Understanding your buyer personas is key to building customer-centric marketing.
 Your most successful content will be created with specific people in mind.
 How do you do this?
-Make sure you have a deep understanding of that person.
+Make sure you have a deep understanding of the role those people hold.
 What is going to stand out to them?
 What is going to drive opens and clicks?

-How can you start to get beyond your solutions, services, and the pain points that they address, and start building content that speaks to the individual?
-When you start to build content that hits at the intersection of the personal and the professional you start to see more engagement from your B2B audience.
+How can you start to get beyond your solutions and services -- and the pain points that they address -- and start building content that speaks to and grips the individual?
+When you start to build content that hits at the intersection of the personal and the professional, you start to see more engagement from your B2B audience.

 A big reason your content marketing budgets aren't being approved is that you haven't made the business case.
 Your leadership team needs to see that they're getting a return on your marketing efforts.

 Does your business case show a clear connection between your marketing projects and increased sales?
 If not, you're going to have a hard time getting the budget for content campaigns.
 Marketing has to show their value for the organization.
 Once you start to show that you can create value on a small-scale, then you'll be able to get future budgets approved much more easily.